-Fund Financial Statements - In addition to liabilities, the balance sheet will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period and so will not be recognized as revenue until then.
-The District has one item that meets the criterion for this category - receipt of ad valorem taxes more than 60 days after year-end.
+In addition to assets, the statement of financial position and/or balance sheet will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position or fund balance that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The District has the following items that qualify for reporting in this category: